worldpeaceenginelabs/METAVERSE-SEED/README.md

 - [x] Only records which are received via Trystero (also valid for the sender) are stored in IndexedDB.
 - [x] Records older than 7 days are deleted "on every submit". (will be changed to "on every init")
 - [x] IndexedDB refills the record cache after reload.
-- [ ] The globe populates pins from IndexedDB.
+- [x] The globe populates pins from IndexedDB every 5000ms
 - [ ] Progressive Web App features (PWA).
 - [ ] Transfer limiting.
 - [ ] Rate limiting.